sa-if/Audio-Denoiser/README.md

 `

 ## Prerequisites 🤖
-Install the following libraries using pip:
+Install the following libraries using `pip`:
 - `pydub`
 - `noisereduce`
 - `numpy`